INTERVIEW-Straight people have "a lot to learn" from LGBT+ community - Richard Branson

-NEW YORK, June 29 (Thomson Reuters Foundation) - Straight people have “a lot to learn from gay people,” billionaire entrepreneur Sir Richard Branson said on the eve of New York’s Pride march, saying he would be “absolutely delighted” to have an LGBT+ grandchild.
+NEW YORK (Thomson Reuters Foundation) - Straight people have “a lot to learn from gay people,” billionaire entrepreneur Sir Richard Branson said on the eve of New York’s Pride march, saying he would be “absolutely delighted” to have an LGBT+ grandchild.

 The businessman, whose Virgin Group conglomerate operates in 35 countries, said private sector businesses like his must help fight for LGBT+ equality around the world.